-A landrace is a cannabis plant grown in its native environment and geographical region.
-Acapulco Gold, Panama Red, Afghanistan, and Durban Poison are examples of original landrace strains of cannabis domesticated for traditional cultivation.
+Landrace varieties are cannabis plants grown in their native environments and geographical regions.
+Acapulco Gold, Panama Red, Afghanistan, and Durban Poison are examples of original landrace strains that were domesticated for traditional cultivation.
 Terpenes found in naturally occurring cannabis include myrcene, caryophyllene, humulene, limonene, and pinene.
 The common expression in landrace strains probably means they represent the terpene profiles that nature intended before humans started intensive breeding.

 Concentrates and isolates

-Concentrates have taken the cannabis world by storm in recent years, largely because of their terpene-rich contents and subsequent spectrum of juicy flavors.
-Cannabis concentrates isolate and accumulate all of the most desirable properties from cannabis trichomes — namely cannabinoids and terpenes — into one product.
-You may have either heard of or used full-spectrum extracts, sauce, or distillate.
+Concentrates have taken the cannabis world by storm in recent years, largely because of their terpene-rich content and subsequent spectrum of juicy flavors.
+Cannabis concentrates contain all of the most desirable properties from cannabis trichomes — namely cannabinoids and terpenes — in one product.
+You may have either heard of or enjoyed full-spectrum extracts, sauce, or distillate.
 All of these are forms of cannabis concentrates.

 Terpene extraction isn't only exploited to create isolates.
 Once extracted, natural terpenes are also re-infused into cannabis goods, primarily for flavor.
-Oil cartridges — containers with a mouthpiece filled with concentrated cannabis for use with batteries — often include re-infused terpenes.
-Because the process of making distillate for vape cartridges removes all of the natural plant terpenes, some extractors will blend terp sauce — a cannabis extract composed of over 50% terpenes — with raw distillate to produce strain-specific vape cartridges.
+Oil cartridges — containers filled with concentrated cannabis for vaping — often include re-infused terpenes.
+Because the process of making distillate for vape cartridges removes all the natural plant terpenes, some extractors blend terp sauce — a cannabis extract composed of over 50% terpenes — with raw distillate to produce strain-specific vape cartridges.

 Different terpenes have different effects, from anti-inflammatory to sedation.
 The chart above lists the most prominent cannabis terpenes and their reported effects.